 Wallingford Community Senior Center Programs

-Programming areas address the needs of those at any stage of life but are catered to the unique needs and desires of seniors and older adults:
+Program areas address needs of those at any life stage, but have a strong focus on what matters to older adults:

 - Health Promotion: Fitness Classes, Yoga, Health Workshops